niallguerin/data-analytics-msc-project/README.md

 - My dataset is not the same as one [here](https://github.com/collab-uniba/emse_best-answer-prediction) as I took my snapshot over 2 years later from Stack Overflow public dataset downloads.
 You should read their paper and do your own walkthrough in R to understand the approach they used for evaluation

 ## Goal
-The aim of the research project and prototype was to build on a static Information Retrieval (IR) system I created for myself to assist me on customer implementation projects in the IT domain back in 2015-2016 called Vendelligence.
-The thesis project aimed to use the tools and techniques from the MSc in Data Analytics course and a personal interest in technical Question and Answering systems to provide a feasible workflow for future open source development projects that I can develop for personal use and share if anybody else finds it useful in their own work setting.
+The aim of the MSc research project and prototype was to build on a static Information Retrieval (IR) system I created for myself to assist me on customer implementation projects in the IT domain back in 2015-2016 called Vendelligence.
+The MSc project aimed to use the tools and techniques from the MSc in Data Analytics course and a personal interest in technical Question and Answering systems to provide a feasible workflow for future open source development projects that I can develop for personal use and share if anybody else finds it useful in their own work setting.

-This project focuses on Information Retrieval (IR) and filtering techniques built from scratch using Python scripts and the [Gensim](https://radimrehurek.com/gensim/)  open source library to construct an offline corpus from the staged SO dataset in MySQL.
+This project focuses on Information Retrieval (IR) and filtering techniques built from scratch using Python scripts and the [Gensim](https://radimrehurek.com/gensim/)  open source library to construct an offline corpus from the staged SO dataset which I loaded into an offline MySQL database on local workstations.
 The research paper by Calefato used R and the Boruta R package to automate feature analysis and eliminate redundant features.
 This allowed me to focus on the useful features from the dataset and constructing an end-to-end workflow and IR and ML pipeline to product a prototype application for search and answer prediction in one system and decouple my earlier system from a dependency on the Google CSE API (and associated fees).

 At the time in 2019, I wanted to use more classical ML model approaches and evaluate algorithms that fell within the range of top-performing algorithms identified by Calefato et al. and not go diving into the latest barely-off-the-shelf framework.